What is a proctectomy?

 will show you how to use the ostomy pouch, deal with side effects such as skin irritation,

-and resume an active life.
-With proper care, the pouch cannot be seen under your clothing,
+and get back to an active life.
+With correct care, the pouch can’t be seen under your

 Some other common instructions after proctectomy may include: